Sunday, July 15, 2012

 This exhibit will be held at the Addison - Penzak JCC Levy Family Campus in Los Gatos, California - which is nestled in the Silicon Valley about 90 minutes out side of San Francisco.

-The exhibit dates are from May 2 - June 30 2011.
+May 2 - June 30 2011.

 There will be a selection of new portraits that I've added for this show and I will update with more details as I have them in the near future.